boathit/boathit.github.io/index.md

 ## Research Interests and Group

-Machine learning and data mining, with a focus on sequence and probabilistic modeling:
+Machine learning and data mining, with a focus on sequence, graph, and probabilistic modeling:
 * Time series data and spatiotemporal data modeling.
 * Self-supervised learning, structured and interpretable representation learning.
 * Probabilistic generative models and graph learning.